projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

 1. Copy all the files generated on the development computer to the target system.
-This includes the sample application executable files, HMI_VM and RT_VM images, Debian packages for the Service VM and Hypervisor, and the launch scripts.
+This includes the sample application executable files, HMI_VM and RT_VM images, Debian packages for ACRN Hypervisor, and the launch scripts.

    Use ``scp`` to copy files from your development computer to the ``~/acrn-work`` directory on the target (replace the IP address used in